marco-tiloca-sics/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 When the Option Length has a well-known value, the Rule may specify the Option Length value in the FL of the Field Descriptor (see above).
 In such a case, SCHC compression treats the Option Value as a fixed-length field (see {{Section 7.4.1 of RFC8724}}).

 Otherwise, the Rule specifies the FL of the Field Descriptor as indicating a variable length, and SCHC compression treats the Option Value as a variable-length field (see {{Section 7.4.2 of RFC8724}}).
-That is, SCHC compression additionally carries the length of the Compression Residue, as prepended to the Compression Residue value.
+In such a case, when the CDA specified in the Field Descriptor is "value-sent" or LSB, then SCHC compression additionally carries the length of the Compression Residue, as prepended to the Compression Residue value.
 Note that the length coding differs between CoAP options and the Compression Residue of SCHC variable-length fields.

 CoAP requests and responses do not include the same options.
 Compression Rules may reflect this asymmetry by using the DI.